WARP and Combinatorial Choice

 utility is transferable, we provide a characterization of the pivotal mechanism and a revenue equivalence theorem.

 When is manipulation all about the ones and twos?

-A mechanism is pairwise strategy-proof if groups of size one and two never have an incentive to manipulate.
+A rule is pairwise strategy-proof if groups of size one and two never have an incentive to manipulate.

 When agents have strict preferences over their own outcomes, I show that pairwise strategy-proofness even eliminates incentives for any group of agents to manipulate, therefore implying group strategy-proofness.

 I obtain the equivalence results assuming preference domains satisfy a richness condition.